 I consider myself a relatively knowledgeable consumer of electronics (it’s one of the few things I will spend large amounts of money on), but what I wasn’t aware of was just how much power you lose with a solar charging system that wasn’t designed to “work together.”

 When asked why the LightSaver exists in the form factor it does, Jeffrey responded that the systems on the market would be heavier, bulkier, and less convenient due to the lack of integration.

 These systems add significant weight to a hiker’s pack and make what should be a streamlined and efficient process clunky and difficult to work with.

 Jeffrey filled me in on why most systems throw away a massive amount of the energy they generate.

 In generic chargers, the energy generated goes through a series of electric conversions before reaching the battery.
 The solar, charge controller and battery weren't designed to work together, resulting in lost power.

-Jeffrey concluded that after you get through these “chain of losses” using the least expensive separate systems, you can very easily throw away 50% of your power.
+Jeffrey concluded that after you get through this “chain of losses” using the least expensive separate systems, you can easily throw away 50% of your power.

 The solar and the battery were designed specifically to perform most efficiently together.
 This minimizes losses and means that you are getting the most power possible.

 Learning this information was enlightening.